ykyasin/Movie-generator/README.md

 # movie-generator
 ## Introduction
 ### Objective
+This is an individual project in order to meet the SFIA requirements.
+The objective of this project is to create a web application based on the microservice architecture.
+Which allows us to split up the application into more manageble bits as opposed to one monolithic application.

 The services are to create an “object” which will either be used or displayed by the other services.
 Service 1 will be the core service, i.e. the front-end that the user will see.
 Here will contain the relevant html files.
 Also, this service will communicate with the other services.
 Service 2 and 3 will each generate a random object that will be sent to service 1.
 Service 4 will generate an object based on the response from service 2 and 3.

+The constraints are as follows:
+* Kanban Board: Asana or an equivalent Kanban Board
+* Version Control: Git
+* CI Server: Jenkins
+* Configuration Management: Ansible
+* Cloud server: GCP virtual machines
+* Containerisation: Docker
+* Orchestration Tool: Docker Swarm
+* Reverse Proxy: NGINX

 ### My Project Proposal
 The idea I went with is a website that produces a movie based on a location and weather.
 The user will first connect to service 1 which will display the webpage, but before displaying the page, a GET request is made to service 2 and service 3.
 Service 2 will return a random location, and service 3 a random weather.
 Then a POST request is made to service 4 sending the location and weather information obtained from the previous GET requests.
 Service 4 will then choose a film based on that information.